ricecake/janus/model/README.md

 webauthn support should be easy-ish, and kinda neat.
 Should be able to make it work with just a small "biometric" button on the login page, and the info in the handshake can be used to identify the user implies that the auth-check method should be able to understand that it might be doing a lookup on something other than email

+Support enrollment protocol?if hit main page, show grid of contexts (available by group), and drill to grid of apps.
+If only one, start with apps.